forgente/docs/docs/administration/email-setup.md

 Restart Gitea for the configuration changes to take effect.

-To send a test email to validate the settings, go to Gitea > Site Administration > Configuration > SMTP Mailer Configuration.
+To send a test email to validate the settings, go to Gitea > Site Administration > Configuration > Summary -> Mailer Configuration.

 For the full list of options check the [Config Cheat Sheet](../administration/config-cheat-sheet.md)